Heinz Ewald: Squadron leader

 Ewald was held as a Prisoner of War at Fürstenfeldbruck Lager from 8 May until 22 June 1945.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Ewald was credited with 84 aerial victories.
 Spick also lists Ewald with 84 aerial victories claimed in 396 combat missions.
-Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 82 aerial victory claims, including one North American P-51 Mustang, plus 16 further unconfirmed claims.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 82 aerial victory claims, including one P-51 fighter, plus 16 further unconfirmed claims.
 All of his confirmed victories were claimed on the Eastern Front.